- Our reach: where we work today

 3. Integrated approach based on reality

-- Subjects taught in a holistic manner – as the inter-related fabric of the cosmos, to human life on this planet and our roles as individuals, in families, society, nation-state etc – as against fragmented teaching leading to specialization
+- Subjects taught in an integrated, holistic manner - as the inter-related fabric of the cosmos, to human life on this planet and our roles as individuals, in families, society, nation-state etc - as against fragmented teaching leading only to specialization

-- Addresses all dimensions of human living: realization, thought, behavior and occupation – as against current goal of education only for occupation, or making a living
+- Addresses all dimensions of human living: realization, thought, behavior and occupation - as against the current goal of education largely for an occupation, or 'to make a living'

 - Based on the reality of Coexistence - of Existence being in harmony, that can be known - as against material-centrist chaos/instability based view or mysticism/god centrist views.